ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_index.md

 ---
-title: Using Unity Machine Language Agents toolkit
+title: Using Unity Machine Learning Agents toolkit

 minutes_to_complete: 60